acolle/online-bank-api/README.md

 API for an Online Banking System

 ## Access Database
-CREATE USER 'bank'@'localhost' IDENTIFIED BY 'api';\n
+CREATE USER 'bank'@'localhost' IDENTIFIED BY 'api';
-CREATE SCHEMA bankapi;\n
+CREATE SCHEMA bankapi;
-GRANT ALL PRIVILEGES ON bankapi.* TO 'bank'@'localhost';
+GRANT ALL PRIVILEGES ON bankapi.* TO 'bank'@'localhost